Student Loan Bankruptcy

 - The borrower must have made a good faith effort to repay the debt, such as using the available options for financial relief, such as deferments, forbearances, extended repayment and income-driven repayment.

-The Totality of Circumstances Test is similar to the Brunner Test but is a bit more flexible.
-In particular, the Totality of Circumstances Test does not explicitly include the third prong of the Brunner Test.
+The Totality of Circumstances Test is similar to the Brunner Test, but more flexible.
+In particular, the Totality of Circumstances Test does not include the third prong of the Brunner Test.

 Because a minimal standard of living is based on the poverty line, federal student loans are usually assumed to be non-dischargeable because of the income-driven repayment plans.
 Likewise, the U.S. Department of Education argues that federal student loans should be excepted from discharge due to disability because of the availability of a total and permanent disability (TPD) discharge.